Adam Duvall Preview, Player Props: Red Sox vs. Astros

-Adam Duvall -- hitting .235 with a double, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Houston Astros, with Cristian Javier on the mound, on August 21 at 8:10 PM ET.
+Adam Duvall -- hitting .286 with two doubles, two home runs, three walks and eight RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Houston Astros, with Justin Verlander on the hill, on August 22 at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Yankees.
+He racked up two extra-base hits in his most recent game (3-for-5 with a double, a home run and three RBI) against the Astros.

 Adam Duvall Game Info & Props vs. the Astros